oldham123/cfa_level_iii/_readings/Reading 33 Risk Management Applications of Option Strategies.md

   - The downside potential is retained
   - Option premium income is generated
   - Usually ideal for stable assets
+  - If the price of the underlying is not expected to increase, selling calls is a way of generating additional income

 - A **protective put** strategy combines an underlying security, with buying a put option
   - If the price of the underlying falls below the option strike price, the investor can exercise, limiting downside